-Here, you can see the famous Palace of the Parliament, explore the Old Town with its charming streets and great restaurants or simply stroll around trying to find a hidden gem that’s off the beaten path.
+What to See: Here, you can see the famous Palace of the Parliament which is massive and slightly surreal, explore the Old Town with its charming streets and great restaurants or simply stroll around trying to find a hidden gem that’s off the beaten path.

-Many people consider Cluj Napoca the most charming city in the country (fighting a close battle with my next recommendation), so you know you’re up for a treat when you visit!
+Many locals consider Cluj Napoca the most charming city in the country, so you know you’re up for a treat when you visit!
+This is the cultural heart of Romania, with a cool, artsy vibe that’s impossible to ignore and not fall in love with.

 The people living there are considered to be more laid back than those in the rest of the country, more educated and with a more “western” mentality (not as in Cowboys, but Western Europe).